-From our experience with enforcement investigations covering a range of engagements with consumers, these systems and controls could benefit from, for example, tracking and logging which parts of the business (servicing, customer engagement, IT systems etc) are necessary to ensure a complete resolution of a particular category of complaint.
+From our experience with enforcement investigations covering a range of engagements with consumers, these systems and controls could benefit from, for example, tracking and logging which parts of the business (servicing, customer engagement, IT systems etc.) are necessary to ensure a complete resolution of a particular category of complaint.

-As regards governance arrangements, firms will need to ensure that their policies, procedures and systems are updated to reflect the requirement to analyse complaints every six months, resolved within five days and recorded to integrate with the necessary complaints analysis.
+As regards governance arrangements, firms will need to ensure that their policies, procedures and systems are updated to reflect the requirement to analyse complaints every six months, including complaints resolved within five days.
 The necessary complaints analysis should also be included as a standing Board agenda item at least twice a year.